For patients

 You have enough things to worry about, insurance coverage shouldn’t be one of them.

-- Coverage for eligible patients including Medicare and commercial insurance
+- Covered by Medicare and many commercial insurance plans

 - Flexible payment options